reetp/smeserver-letsencrypt/README.md

 config setprop letsencypt email (defaults to empty)
 config setprop letsencypt keysize (defaults to 4096)

-You need to enable a domain and a host on the domain
+You can enable just a domain or just a host on a domain

 Per domain
 db domains setprop mydomain.com letsencryptSSLcert enabled

+Per host
-Per host (domain has to be enabled first) db hosts setprop www.mydomain.com letsencryptSSLcert enabled
+db hosts setprop www.mydomain.com letsencryptSSLcert enabled

 If you want a hook script to push changes remotely (not required)